Difficulty: beginner

 Preparation

-1. Prepare the marinade: in a mixer, combine the chili, garlic, vinegar, tamari sauce, oil, lemon juice, honey and all spices.
-Mix until you get a homogeneous paste.
+1. Prepare the marinade: In a blender, combine the chili, garlic, vinegar, tamari sauce, oil, lemon juice, honey, and all the spices.
+Blend until smooth.

-2. Marinate the chicken: slightly incise the skin of the chicken and brushed it generously with the marinade.
-Leave to marinate at least 4 hours (ideally one night in the refrigerator).
+2. Marinate the chicken: Lightly score the chicken skin and generously coat it with the marinade.
+Let it marinate for at least 4 hours (ideally overnight in the refrigerator).

-3. Cooking on the barbecue: toast the chicken over medium heat, about 30 to 40 minutes, turning it regularly so that it caramelizes well.
+3. Barbecue cooking: Grill the chicken over medium heat for about 30 to 40 minutes, turning it regularly so that it caramelizes well.

-4. Cooking in the oven: preheat the oven to 180 ° C and cook the chicken 40 to 45 minutes, turning it halfway through cooking.
-For a toasted effect, finish under the grill for 5 minutes.
+4. Oven cooking: Preheat the oven to 180°C and cook the chicken for 40 to 45 minutes, turning it halfway through.
+For a grilled effect, finish under the broiler for 5 minutes.

-5. Taste: Serve with coconut rice, plantain bananas or a salad for an authentic Jamaican meal.
-For my part, I served it with potatoes and grilled tomatoes.
+5. Enjoy: Serve with coconut rice, plantains, or a salad for an authentic Jamaican meal.
+I served mine with grilled potatoes and tomatoes.

-Keywords: gluten -free jerk chicken, jamaican kitchen, spicy recipe, homemade jerk chicken, jamaican marinade, gluten -free barbecue, caribbean kitchen, spicy chicken chicken
+Keywords: gluten-free jerk chicken, Jamaican cuisine, spicy recipe, homemade jerk chicken, Jamaican marinade, gluten-free barbecue, Caribbean cuisine, spicy grilled chicken

 Rate this recipe